The best local moving companies in Colorado

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Before you book, double-check that your moving company is properly licensed.

-- Change of address: Be sure to submit your USPS change of address form at least a week before your move.
-This way, once you’ve picked your moving date, your mail will start forwarding to California right on time.
+- Change of address: Submit your USPS change of address form at least one week before your move.
+Just set your official move date, and your mail will be forwarded to California right on time.
 Get started here.

 - Moving checklist: Keep moving day simple with our easy-to-use moving checklist.
 Make this your go-to guide to ensure you don’t miss a thing.